ClickZetta CLI (cz-cli)

-cz-cli is the command-line tool for Singdata Lakehouse.
-For human users, it lets data developers query tables, run SQL, manage tasks, and view run logs from the terminal — no browser required.
+cz-cli is the command-line operations tool for Singdata Lakehouse.
+For human users, it lets data developers query tables, run SQL, manage tasks, and view run logs from the terminal—no browser required.
 For AI Agents, it provides a high-level operation interface tailored to data warehouse scenarios, letting agents complete full operations with minimal context overhead.

 Why cz-cli?